strimzi/proposals/031-custom_authentication.md

 ## Compatibility

 Backwards compatibility shouldn’t be an issue, as current configuration should not affect custom authentication.
+However, users who try to have multiple auth types (i.e. OAuth and Custom) could run into issues if the custom auth requires `principal.builder.class` (as OAuth setting requires that this be set).

 Forwards compatibility will need to be mindful of the custom authentication setting, and how to handle the case of multiple listeners/multiple auth types.
+Explicitly, understand that:
+- `listener.security.protocol.map` is partially built by the custom authentication setting
+- `principal.builder.class` can be set in custom auth, and therefore can only be set once
+- listener-specific overrides occur here, and therefore `listener.name.<listener-name>.*` should not be overriden anywhere by other config settings

 ## Rejected alternatives